lucasdekam/lo1/_sources/references.md

 # References
-Some references that use similar materials (metal oxides) as used in this LO1 class to compare.
+Some of these references use similar materials (metal oxides) as in this LO1 class.
+You can compare your results to theirs.
 There is no need to read every paper, they only serve as reference materials.
-For your report, please provide original references that were not given to you by us.

 ```{bibliography}
 :style: unsrt